jakublevy/chocopkgs/proficad/README.md

 The program was translated into [many languages](https://gallery.proficad.com/pages/translate.aspx)​​, which will facilitate cooperation with international partners.
 Drawings can be [exported into the DXF](https://www.proficad.com/help/reports/export-dxf.htm) format.

-he non-commercial (home) edition is distributed [free of charge](https://www.proficad.com/download.aspx) and has [some limitations](https://www.proficad.com/Editions.aspx): it does not support the bill of material, netlist, list of wires, reference grid, title block editor and some other limitations.
+The non-commercial (home) edition is distributed [free of charge](https://www.proficad.com/download.aspx) and has [some limitations](https://www.proficad.com/Editions.aspx): it does not support the bill of material, netlist, list of wires, reference grid, title block editor and some other limitations.

 ## Parameters
 * `/InstallationPath:` - where to install the binaries